RoboBenchMart: Benchmarking Robots in Retail Environment: Introduction

-To address this gap and advance research in robotic retail automation, we introduce \textbf{\RBM}\,---\,an open-source simulated retail benchmark suite designed to more accurately reflect the complexities of real-world retail tasks.
+To address these gaps and advance research in robotic retail automation, we introduce \textbf{\RBM}---an open-source simulated retail benchmark suite designed to reflect the complexities of real-world retail tasks.

-Overall, our main contributions are as follows: \begin{itemize} \item First, we introduce \textit{Store Plan Generator}, an open procedural pipeline for generating realistic and diverse store layouts and product arrangements.
-It enables scalable creation of retail environments for training and evaluating robotic policies. \item Second, we present \textit{Store Trajectories Sampler}, a pipeline that automatically collects trajectories for common retail tasks using motion planning and reinforcement learning methods.
-Moreover, we release a dataset of synthetic trajectories generated for the Fetch robot embodiment. \item Finally, we introduce \textit{Store Robotics Benchmark}, to the best of our knowledge the first open benchmark dedicated to evaluating robotic policies in retail environments.
-Using our benchmark, we demonstrate that current state-of-the-art models struggle to complete typical retail tasks.
+Our main contributions are as follows: \begin{itemize} \item We introduce \textit{Store Plan Generator}, an open procedural pipeline for generating realistic and diverse store layouts and product arrangements, enabling scalable creation of retail environments for training and evaluating robotic policies. \item We present \textit{Store Trajectories Sampler}, a pipeline that automatically collects trajectories for common retail tasks using motion planning, and we release a dataset of synthetic trajectories generated for the Fetch robot embodiment. \item We introduce \textit{Store Robotics Benchmark}, to the best of our knowledge the first open benchmark dedicated to evaluating robotic policies in retail environments.
+Using our benchmark, we demonstrate that current state-of-the-art ``generalist'' models, even after realistic adaptation, struggle to complete typical retail tasks. \end{itemize}